OCS-I/O Modules

 • %R201.3 – This timeout error bit will set if there is no response from the base or network failure.

-1. Identified CNX Base will blink its OK LED @ 1Hz, for 3 times after triggering, or else the error bit will set.
+1. The identified CNX Base will blink its OK LED @2HZ, for 10 times after triggering or else the error bit will set.

 Note: It is recommended to use a trigger bit as pulse command.
 If the user want to use it as a toggle, then the bit must be reset to start the identification process again.